sarikasurampudi/oml/adb-oml/create-ml-model/create-ml-model2.md

 ## Introduction

-This is the lab where you’re going to do the work of building and training a machine learning model that will help Alpha Office.
+In this lab, you will build a machine learning model that will help Alpha Office.

 Estimated lab time: 20 - 30 minutes